Femoroacetabular impingement syndrome

 Images

-This is another example of subspine impingement in a 28-year-old amateur football player who sustained acute trauma to the right hip region eight months ago.
+This is another example of subspine impingement in a 28-year-old amateur

 Since then, he has experienced progressive hip complaints.

-Physical examination reveals significantly reduced flexion, as well as decreased internal and external rotation.
+Physical examination reveals significantly reduced flexion, as well as

 Image

-There is a typical avulsion injury of the anterior inferior iliac spine at the insertion of the rectus femoris tendon.
+There is a typical calcification following an injury of the rectus

-This has resulted in bony overgrowth, causing impingement. on the femoral head/neck region.
+This has resulted in bony overgrowth, causing impingement. on the femoral

-The ossification was operatively removed.
+The ossification was surgically removed.